 Scabias

-Let’s start with the worst thing (That I had) – Scabies!
+Let’s start with the worst thing (that I had) – Scabies!

-Fortunately, my disease appeared after I’ve returned home (It only physically manifests after a month) and the next day I got it treated.
+Fortunately, my disease appeared after I’ve already returned home (it only physically manifests after a month) and the next day I got it treated.
 Treatment itself is very simple and it’s just a cream you rub over your entire body.
 This disease is very contagious, so it’s important to identify it quickly or you might infect people around you.
 You have to wash the clothes and bed sheets you’ve come in contact with.

 How to identify scabies?
 A crazy itch all over your body!!
 And you see small holes in your skin that look like borrows.
 How to treat it?
 A cream spread over your entire body.
 Treatment is based on a cream which contains Permethrin (Commercial name: Lyclear) at a 5% concentration and kills the mites.